Old Testament at a Glance A Brief Description of Each Book and Section

 Pronounces condemnation on the nation of Edom, descendants of Esau, twin brother of Jacob (Israel), for persistent opposition to Israel and Judah, God's chosen people.

 Delivery of message of repentance to the city of Nineveh in Assyrian.
-Because Assyria was Israel's enemy, Jonah initially refuses to deliver the message, resulting in a big fish (true) story.
+Because Assyria was Israel's enemy, Jonah initially refuses to deliver the message, resulting in a big fish tale that Jesus verified to be true.

 The most diverse book of the minor prophets, predicts judgment and restorations, pleas for repentance, and includes several messianic prophecies.